cmsrs/cmsrs3/README.md

 CONTACT_EMAIL=""
 ```

-* for google v3 reCaptcha in the contact form:
+* for Google reCAPTCHA v3 in the contact form, set up the following parameters:

 ```bash
 GOOGLE_RECAPTCHA_PRIV